widged/gb-elm-language/en/type/04-tuple.md

 ### Type annotation

-The type of a tuple records the number of components s well as the types of the components..
+The type of a tuple records the number of components as well as the types of the components.

 ```elm
 > (1, "2", True)